Cam Newton: 2015 season: MVP season and Super Bowl 50 appearance

 Following a Week 4 bye, Newton threw for 269 yards, two interceptions, and a touchdown and rushed for 30 yards and a touchdown while leading the Panthers to victory against the Seattle Seahawks.
 It marked just the 3rd home Seahawks loss in the Russell Wilson era.
 It also marked the first franchise win in Seattle and Newton's ninth career fourth-quarter comeback win.
-During the game, Newton also recorded the 36th career rushing touchdown of his career; over that span, only Marshawn Lynch and Adrian Peterson were the only players to record more rushing touchdowns since 2011.
+During the game, Newton also recorded the 36th career rushing touchdown of his career; over that span, Marshawn Lynch and Adrian Peterson were the only players to record more rushing touchdowns since 2011.
 Through the first five weeks of the season, Newton recorded a career-high 67.6% of passes under pressure.
 The following week against the Philadelphia Eagles, Newton led the Panthers to a victory, earning the Panthers their first 6–0 record in franchise history; during the game, he threw three interceptions and recorded his 28th game with a rushing touchdown and a passing touchdown.
 In Week 8, against the Indianapolis Colts, Newton threw for 248 yards, two touchdowns, and one interception, as the Panthers moved to 7–0 with a 29–26 overtime victory; with the win, Newton became the first quarterback in NFL history to earn a comeback victory with his team trailing in overtime.